As you read Crushing Krisis, please note the following:

 Posts might not include a specific disclosure unless I received special treatment explicitly so that I would blog about the experience.

 I occasionally get free stuff or opportunities as a result of my daily life as a musician and active social media user.
-For example, sometimes I am unexpectedly waved into a local event as if I was on the guest list, a musician won’t take my money at their merch table because we are friends, or a bartended will let me drink free cranberry juice while I watch a show.
+For example, sometimes I am unexpectedly waved into a local event as if I was on the guest list, a musician won’t take my money at their merch table because we are friends, or a bartender will serve me a free cranberry juice while I watch a show.

 I might blog about those shows, albums, or bars!
 These relationships are a part of my decades of experience as a professional and as a musician, and I cannot possibly disclose them all.
 That would be like asking an actual famous person to name every movie they starred in that resulted in them being invited to a certain awards party – improbable, but also annoying.